MinekPo1/SaHuTOrEPoL/README.md

 Setting a variables value can be done by writing the variable name followed by an expression, separated by dolar sign.

+#### Member access

+Members can be accessed by writing the variable name followed by a hyphen and the member name.
+This can be repeated to access members of members.

 ### Expressions

 Expressions can have multiple elements, separated by a dot.
 Each of the elements can be either a function call, a variable or a literal.